openshift/sandboxed-containers-operator/must-gather/must-gather-requirements.md

 Data about other parts of the cluster is gathered with `oc adm must-gather`.
 Run `oc adm must-gather -h` to see more options.

 ### Openshift Sandboxed Containers
-Kata runtime is the `containerd-shim-kata-v2` process that talks to the lata agent in the VM.
+Kata runtime is the `containerd-shim-kata-v2` process that talks to the kata agent in the VM.
 See also the [Official 1.5 documentation](https://access.redhat.com/documentation/en-us/openshift_sandboxed_containers/1.5/html-single/openshift_sandboxed_containers_user_guide/index#troubleshooting-sandboxed-containers)

 #### Gathered Data